-The seat system usually consists of either sprung Body Contour seat upholstery or a belt system.
-The SPEEDY 4teen is additionally equipped with the aluminium seat plate.
+The seat system usually consists of either sprung Body Contour seat cover or a belt system.

-With a seating system from Body Contour seat upholstery, there is no adjustment option.
-The Body Contour seat upholstery has a springing effect and when seating., automatically forms a slack.
+With a seating system from Body Contour seat cover, there is no adjustment option.
+The Body Contour seat cover has a springing effect and when seating automatically forms a slack.

-Figure 44: Body Contour seat upholstery
+Figure 46: Body Contour seat cover

 The belt system can be subsequently adjusted.
 Using the fleece hook-and-loop straps, the slack in the seating surface can be changed so that it suits your seat cushion system.
-In doing so, the seat tension should not have too much slack to avoid touching the frame cross tubes.
+In doing so, the seat cover should not have too much slack to avoid touching the frame cross tubes.

-Figure 45: Open belt system with fleece hook-andloop straps for adjusting the slack
+Figure 47: Open belt system with fleece hook-and-loop straps for adjusting the slack